yosinski/GitResultsManager/README.md

     sudo python setup.py install && \
     sudo cp resman resman-td git-recreate /usr/local/bin/

-Replace /usr/local/bin with another location on your path, if desired.
-If installing the Python packages in youe home directory (perhaps using virtualenv), you should skip the first `sudo`, and if installing scripts in your home directory, skip the second.
+Replace `/usr/local/bin` with another location on your path, if desired.
+If installing the Python packages in your home directory (perhaps using virtualenv), you should omit the first `sudo`, and if installing scripts in your home directory, skip the second.